JacquesN16/Laravel-CRUD/README.md

 Basic CRUD web-blog
 - My first build web fullstack app with Laravel
-- Understanding more about MVC model of Laravel
+- Easy project to learn Laravel by pratice.

 ### Built With